Language: EN

 Where each part has the following function:

-• Declaration zone: In this part variables, functions, objects, and structures are declared.
+• Declarations area: In this part, variables, functions, objects, and structures are declared.

-• Setup function: This function is executed every time the Arduino board is turned on, or the Reset key is pressed.
-It performs initialization functions for peripherals, communications, variables, etc.
+• Setup function: This function runs every time the Arduino board is turned on or the Reset button is pressed.
+It initializes peripherals, communications, variables, etc.

-• Loop function: This function is executed continuously.
-It performs the bulk of automaton tasks.
+• Loop function: This function runs continuously.
+It performs the bulk of the tasks of the automaton.

-This configuration (a setup function and a loop that runs continuously) is common in automation programming, being the only one allowed by the standard Arduino IDE.
-Other configurations are possible by using other IDEs.
+This setup (one setup function and a continuously running loop) is common in automation programming, being the only one allowed by the standard Arduino IDE.
+Other configurations are possible using other IDEs.

-To test the operation of our assembly, we are going to use one of the examples included in the Arduino IDE.
+To test the functionality of our setup, we will use one of the examples included in the Arduino IDE.

 arduino-ejemplos